nbro/FinancialNewsSearchEngine/README.md

 Please, do the following, first of all:

-Update your `/etc/hosts` file with:
+Add the to your `/etc/hosts` file the following lines:

     ##
     # Host Database